One of the four original counties in Arizona, and Tucson is proud to call it home.

 • Children’s Museum Tucson: Children’s Museum Tucson offers hands-on fun and entertainment for kids of all ages.
 Located in downtown Tucson, the exhibits are educational and it has become one of Tucson’s top attractions.

 • Old Tucson: Many know Old Tucson as the site where many famous western movies were shot, including Rio Bravo, McLintock!, and El Dorado.
-Old Tucson is closed indefinitely due to COVID-19.
+Check ahead for seasonal events and hours.

 Photo: Pete Gregoire